Acropolis vs Parthenon: Differences and Similarities to Know Before Visiting | Santorini Secrets

 Acropolis vs Parthenon

-So, Acropolis is literally the hill and Parthenon ust the largest temple of Athina that sits in the middle of this archaeological complex.
+The Acropolis is called the “holy rock” in Greek even today (“ιερός βράχος”).
+So, the Acropolis is the hill, and the Parthenon is the largest temple of Athens that sits in the middle of this archaeological complex.

 This is the main Parthenon and Acropolis difference

-The word “Acropolis” in Greek comes from 2 words: acro (edge) + polis (city) and it the word that was usedin ancient Greece to describe the fortress of any city
+The word “Acropolis” in Greek comes from 2 words: acro (edge) + polis (city), and it is the word that was used in ancient Greece to describe the fortress of any city

-The rock of Acropolis is actually flat at its top which made it ideal to be used as a natural fortress for the city of Athens since 3000 BC.
+The rock of the Acropolis is flat at its top, which made it ideal to be used as a natural fortress for the city of Athens since 3000 BC.

-There are several natural water sources around the hill which also made it perfect for people to use it in the past for any reason
+There are several natural water sources around the hill, which also made it perfect for people to use in the past for any reason

-Before the famous temple and the surrounding buildings were built, the hill was basically hosting the house of the governor of the city and a few other residencies
+Before the famous temple and the surrounding buildings were built, the hill was hosting the house of the governor of the city and a few other residences

-Acropolis hill with its biuldings from a photo of 1852Yes, this was the glorious interior of the Parthenon temple with one of the most impressive golden statues of the known world at the time.
-Obviously none of it survives today… Back in 1657 a Venetian bomb attacking the Ottomans who were at the time in the Parthenon temple, exploded and destroyed a large part of it.
-This is considered one of the greatest disasters of an ancient monument in human history… After the great explosion in 1657, the Ottomas build a new mosque literally inside the Parthenon temple, at around 1680.
+Acropolis Hill with its buildings from a photo of 1852Yes, this was the glorious interior of the Parthenon temple with one of the most impressive golden statues of the known world at the time.
+None of it survives today… Back in 1657, a Venetian bomb attacking the Ottomans who were at the time in the Parthenon temple exploded and destroyed a large part of it.
+This is considered one of the greatest disasters of an ancient monument in human history… After the great explosion in 1657, the Ottomans built a new mosque literally inside the Parthenon temple, around 1680.

 Tags:AthensGreece